 Who is Organizing Mind the Store?

 In Massachusetts, the Alliance for a Healthy Tomorrow is spearheading local efforts to hold retailers accountable.
+Our focus: working with national retailers that have Massachusetts headquarters:

 Big retailers have power and so do we.
 Consumers don’t want to buy things that endanger their health.
-But, keeping track of all the toxic chemicals in consumer products is daunting!

 Retailers have a moral obligation to sell safe products—and consumers can help ensure that stores fulfill that obligation.